sujayvsarma/SujaySarma.Data.SqlServer/_docs/SqlDeleteBuilder.md

 This document details the use of the SqlDeleteBuilder statement builder introduced in version 8.8.0.

 ---
 This statement builder helps build the DELETE statement.
-It supports inserting data using a JOIN (DELETE FROM...
+It supports deleting data using a JOIN (DELETE FROM...
 JOIN...).
 Let us first look at an example of using the builder.
 Assume that any objects and properties/fields referenced have been defined elsewhere.

 ```c#
 SqlDeleteBuilder<UserAccounts>